 Francis: The Journey and the Dream has taken on a life of its own, says Father Murray, as if a child of his “got out there and is now teaching me!”
 He admits to learning this while preparing this revision.
 “I thought I knew this thing I created, but somehow now it was calling me to remember something that I should remember and to know something I didn’t know I knew.
 Suddenly I was stunned by how much Jesus is in this book.
 Jesus is all over Francis: The Journey and the Dream.”

+But armchair pilgrims are welcome.
 “You don’t have to go to Assisi or go to a far place or anything like that.
 Even when you go to the person next door and say, ‘Good morning,’ a journey is happening, a breaking out of self-absorption and into an encounter with the other.
 You need to balance the two: time in prayer and time in journeying.”

 Barbara Beckwith was the managing editor of St. Anthony Messenger for 35 years.
 She is retired and living in Cincinnati, Ohio.